 Jasper to Prince George (375km)

 Head west to keep the epic scenery coming along the mountain pass including Mount Robson in your rear-vision mirror, the highest peak in the Canadian Rockies.
 Pull over at one of the roadside viewpoints to gaze up at the 3954-metre giant or stop for longer and hike or ride out to Kinney Lake.
 Continue on with a visit to Rearguard Falls Provincial Park, where a short 10-minute walk gets you to the Rearguard Falls Viewpoint.
-Halfway to Prince George (about 2 hours on) stretch your legs again with a walk through ancient red cedars at the accessible Ancient Forest/Chun T'oh Whudujut Provincial Park.
+Halfway to Prince George (about two hours on) stretch your legs again with a walk through ancient red cedars at the accessible Ancient Forest/Chun T'oh Whudujut Provincial Park.
 Located in the traditional territory of the Lheidli T’enneh, the park protects a portion of the world’s only inland temperate rainforest.

 Prince George to Buckley Valley (455km)